steegecs/Blockchain-Network-Analysis/README.md

           [Gitcoin Contritor(s)] -> Input accounts that descend from the ancestor [[[Transaction Amount, Currency, Receiver, Block Number, transaction hash (Ancestor -> Receiver)],...,...]] -> Transaction info that made the ancestor

 -	Sets is a dictionary where the key values are the depth level.
 Within each depth, there is a set of ancestors that became ancestors at this specific level of depth.
 These ancestors will not repeat in subsequent levels of depth unless it becomes an ancestor of a greater number of contributors from the prior level to the next.

+**New_Active_Accounts**
+-  This is is a file that contains all of the active accounts that were encountered in the exectution of the create_graphs.py program.
+Currently it just contains the address of the account and the most active recording of the address by count of transacitons.
+I'll update this sometimes soon to be a better metric.

+**New_Ancestor_Accounts**
+- This is a file that contains a list of all ancestor accounts.
+Each account can be recorded up to once for each level of depth and only appears again in the next level of depth if it is an ancestor to additional contributors

+**Known_Nodes**
+- This is a file used to keep track accounts.
+The _create_graphs.py_ file will store new ancestor accounts and highly active accounts in the Known_Nodes.csv file if it is a contract and has the same byte code as a contract in the Known_Nodes file.